bfsc/reviewer/README.md

 ### Reporting bugs and suggesting new features

-If you found a bug, tell the development team creating an issue on Github.
+If you found a bug, tell the development team creating an issue on Github in: https://github.com/bfsc/reviewer/issues

 ### Collaborating with code

-If you have any improvements you'd like to see in Reviewer, add your suggestion to the issue list.
+If you have any improvements you'd like to see in REviewER, add your suggestion to the issue list.
 If you have already implemented, please send your pull request via GitHub.